Pre-Health Sciences Pathway to Certificates and Diplomas

 Below is information to supplement the information found in the Conestoga Student Guide.

 - If you have completed courses from a college or university that you think may be very similar in content to courses in the program you may be eligible for a course exemption.
 (Please note that to receive an exemption, courses must have been completed within the past five years and with a mark of at least 65%.).
 If you would like to proceed with a request for exemptions, please contact your Program Coordinator for guidance.
 All course exemptions and transfer credits must be initiated through the Credit Transfer Office.
 Please note that exemptions will not be processed until a student is registered in the Program.
-The exemption process will take some time (two-three weeks), and students should attend all scheduled courses until he/she receive the exemption as he/she will be responsible for all material covered in class should the exemption be denied.
+The exemption process will take some time (two-three weeks), and students should attend all scheduled courses until they receive the exemption as they will be responsible for all material covered in class should the exemption be denied.

 Student Consent Forms